processone/docs.ejabberd.im/content/admin/upgrade/from_17.06_to_17.09.md

----
-title: Upgrade to ejabberd 17.09
+# Upgrade to ejabberd 17.09
----

-# Ejabberd upgrade process

 You should follow this procedure if you are upgrading from ejabberd 17.06, 17.07 or 17.08.